 - One shift in mindset is all you need

 Mom guilt is so ingrained in our culture that it is seen as a “natural” occurrence.1

 Almost every mom, especially new parents, experiences guilt for several reasons – for being too attentive or not enough, for allowing the child too much freedom or not enough, for spanking or not, for too much screen time or ice cream.

-The most common guilt-inducing decision mothers make is working – the full-time working mom guilt, the stay-at-home mom guilt, or the juggling both responsibilities and feeling both tasks suffer guilt.
+Mothers’ most common guilt-inducing decision is working – the full-time working mom guilt, the stay-at-home mom guilt, or the juggling both responsibilities and feeling both tasks suffer guilt.

-Most of the guilt they feel comes from their families, friends, and society, but the worst comes from themselves.
+Most of their guilt comes from their families, friends, and society, but the worst comes from themselves.

 A simple shift in mindset can change all of this.

 Mom guilt or parent guilt is the feeling that you have done something wrong, causing harm to your child, regardless of whether this is true or not.
 It may also arise from not being able to meet the expectations of being a perfect mother.

 Usually, mother guilt is accompanied by shame.